abhiTronix/vidgear/docs/help/webgear_faqs.md

 ## Can WebGear always need Active Internet Connection?

-**Answer:** No, it just need internet only once during [Auto-Generation Process ➶](../../gears/webgear/overview/#auto-generation-process) to download default data-files and it takes few seconds.
-You can also download files manually from [**Github Server**](https://github.com/abhiTronix/vidgear-vitals) or even add [your own custom files](../../gears/webgear/advanced/#rules-for-altering-webgear-files-and-folders). _For more information see [Data-Files Auto-Generation WorkFlow ➶](../../gears/webgear/overview/#data-files-auto-generation-workflow-for-webgear)_
+**Answer:** No, it just need internet only once during its [Auto-Generation Process ➶](../../gears/webgear/overview/#auto-generation-process) to download default data-files and it takes few seconds.
+You can also download files manually from [**Github Server**](https://github.com/abhiTronix/vidgear-vitals), otherwise you can also add [your own custom files](../../gears/webgear/advanced/#rules-for-altering-webgear-files-and-folders). _For more information see [Data-Files Auto-Generation WorkFlow ➶](../../gears/webgear/overview/#data-files-auto-generation-workflow-for-webgear)_

 &nbsp;